beanieboi/omniauth-vimeo/README.md

 on the [Vimeo Applications Page](https://developer.vimeo.com/apps).
 You can read more about Vimdeo's oauth over at their [developer page](https://developer.vimeo.com/apis/advanced#oauth)

-## Basic Usage
+## Installation

-add the following line to your Gemfile.
+Add this line to your application's Gemfile:

     gem 'omniauth-vimeo'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install omniauth-vimeo

+## Usage

-If you finished running bundler and omniauth-vimeo is ready to go, you need to add the following lines to your `config/initializers/omniauth.rb`:
+If omniauth-vimeo is ready to go, you need to add the following lines to your `config/initializers/omniauth.rb`:

     use OmniAuth::Builder do
       provider :vimeo, ENV['VIMEO_KEY'], ENV['VIMEO_SECRET']
     end

 You need to replace the VIMEO_KEY and VIMEO_SECRET with your own credentials, you can get them at the Vimeo's developer page as mention above.

+Open the following URL and connect your Vimeo account with your application:

+    /auth/vimeo

 ## Supported Rubies